sensible-hq/sensible-docs/readme-sync/v0/api/100 - api-tutorial/300 - api-tutorial-webhook.md

 Set up a working asynchronous request.
 For this example, follow the steps in [Extract from a URL you provide](doc:api-tutorial-async#section-extract-from-a-url-you-provide ) to create an `/extract_from_url/` request in Postman.

-Set up the webhook
+Configure the webhook
 ====

-Generate a test destination for the webhook using a free service:

-1. Navigate to [https://webhook.site/](https://webhook.site/) to see an automatically generated, unique page for your testing:
+1. Generate a destination for the webhook: navigate to [https://webhook.site/](https://webhook.site/) to automatically create a unique test page:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/api_quickstart_webhook_1.png)
 **Note:** Use this website [only for testing](https://webhook.site/terms).
-In production, you'll need to implement your own destination for the webhook payload.
+In production, implement your own destination for the webhook payload.

-2. Copy the following code sample, and replace YOUR_UNIQUE_URL with your uniquely generated webhook.site URL:
+2. Copy the following code sample, and replace `YOUR_UNIQUE_URL` with your uniquely generated webhook.site URL:

 ```json
 {"document_url":"https://github.com/sensible-hq/sensible-docs/raw/main/readme-sync/assets/v0/pdfs/auto_insurance_anyco_golden.pdf",